pgtipping/Synthalyst/memory-bank/activeContext.md

 - Optimize images and other media assets
 - Implement server-side rendering for critical pages
 - Add more comprehensive structured data for different page types
-- Fix the 404 error for the missing logo.png file
+- Verify that all required assets are properly included in the project to prevent 404 errors

 ## Active Decisions and Considerations